willking2/fish546_W15/nlap-ano/workflow.md

 # Workflow

+**TO DO**:

-**TO DO**: "By following the steps in this notebook, you should be able to...."
+- "By following the steps in this notebook, you should be able to...."
-"the software/tools that you will need to reproduce these steps are: -Bash, blast,sqlshare, microsoft excel; you can get these programs at..."
+- "the software/tools that you will need to reproduce these steps are: -Bash, blast,sqlshare, microsoft excel; you can get these programs at..."

-Note: this workflow presents my actual steps, which were not necessarily the most efficient.
+- location of files
+- file sizes of large downloads (update data records too)

-Summary list of products at end of workflow.
+List of products that this workflow produces is at the end of this document.

 ## Tunnel to Hummingbird
 On Will's PC (PC Windows 7), open unix shell (GitBash)